able8/vscode-config/README.md

 git pull origin master
 ```

-At this point, the settings, snippets and keyboard shortcuts are configured.
-Now, you need to install the extensions:
+install the extensions:

 ```sh
 sh import.sh
 ```

 ## Customizing
-Since this repository contains my preferences, I will not accept merge requests.
 If you want to customize something, you should add your git remote after executing the steps on **How to use** section:

 ```sh
 git remote add my-remote https://my.repo.com/my-repo.git